 The equipment will be stopped in the following manner.

-- Equipment can be stopped in one of eight ways:
+Equipment can be stopped in one of 8 ways:

 - By Pressing the E-Stop button.
 This will electrically turn off all equipment immediately and stop the system.

 - By Pressing the Slurry Refill Stop pushbutton on the Touchscreen HMI.
 This causes the system to shut down as described below and Disables the system until the Start pushbutton is pressed again.

 - By Detecting the Silo Security Level (low level).
-System will attempt to resolve any product bridging by running the silo vibrators for a programmable amount of time.
+The system will attempt to resolve any product bridging by running the silo vibrators for a programmable amount of time.
 If the SSL condition still exists, equipment will be shut down as described below and the system is Disabled until the condition has been corrected, and the Start pushbutton is pressed again.

 - By Detecting the Slurry Tank High Level.
 Equipment is shut down as described below and the system remains enabled, but idle until the Slurry Tank Batch Level is detected.